getgauge/docs.gauge.org/writing-specifications.rst

         This plugin currently supports Gauge with C#.

 .. note::
-    For a better experience, it is recommended to use one of the IDE plugins, however this is not mandatory.
-Gauge specifications can be authored using any text editor.
+    For a better experience, we recommend using one of the IDE plugins.
+However, this is not mandatory, as you can author Gauge specifications using any text editor.

 Specifications (spec)
 ---------------------